graham-it/PangeaBasic/README.md

 - "fixed" is the same program with small changes to fix minor bugs

 ## Acknowledgments
-Thanks to Carlo Provetto who published the complete Commodore Gazette collection via the Dump Club 64 site:\
+Thanks to Carlo Provetto who published the complete Commodore Gazette collection via the Dump Club 64 site\
 https://www.dumpclub64.it/tales/commodore-gazette/